w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

 <%= notes_end %>
 {:/nomarkdown}

 This complex table shows availability of different types and sizes of accommodation in two different locations.
-The `<caption>`{:.elem} element is used to describe the table layout as well as act as a heading for the table.
+The `<caption>` element is used to describe the table layout as well as act as a heading for the table.

 The summary is available to visual users as well.